- There are a number of shout outs to Monty Python's Flying Circus:

 - In Deathly Hallows Harry and Hermione notice the quotation "Where your treasure is, there will your heart be also" on Dumbledore's mother's tombstone, as well as "The last enemy that shall be destroyed is death" on the Potters' grave.

-- The fact that the visitor's entrance to the Ministry is an old broken telephone booth with the phone that should not work is one to the pilot of Doctor Who, wherein Ian and Barbara find an old, broken police telephone booth with a phone that should not work in the Foreman garbage dump.
+- The fact that the visitor's entrance to the Ministry is an old broken telephone booth with a phone that should not work is one to the pilot of Doctor Who, wherein Ian and Barbara find an old broken police telephone booth with a phone that should not work in the Foreman garbage dump.